 Get the ideas down according to your plan, not worrying too much at this stage about grammar and spelling.
-BUT do make sure an introductory paragraph outlining the approach you intend to take, and a concluding paragraph stating your conclusions.
+BUT do make sure

 - a. your facts are accurate

 - b. you know what you are trying to say

 - c. you say it.